WBK-Robotics/pybullet_industrial/paper.md

 It allows the simulation of robots and processes in a single environment.
 While the library offers the basic functionality to simulate robots and processes, these blocks need to be parameterized and combined to create a meaningful simulation.
 Future work will focus on the development of such parameterization and combination methods.
-For deployment on real robots the library will also be extended to directly parse g-code files and convert them into tool paths.
+For deployment on real robots, the library will also be extended to directly parse g-code files and convert them into tool paths.
-For direct control a ROS interface will be added to allow the use of ROS controllers.
+For direct control, a ROS interface will be added to allow the use of ROS controllers.